 In this section, I will explain how to calculate calorie needs specifically tailored to an individual’s Basal Metabolic Rate (BMR).
 BMR refers to the number of calories your body requires to maintain basic functions at rest, such as breathing, circulating blood, and supporting the functioning of vital organs.

-See also How many extra calories do you burn on your period
+See also How many calories do you lose working out

 Calculating BMR accurately is crucial for developing a personalized diet and fitness plan.
 It allows you to determine the baseline number of calories you need to maintain your current weight.
 This information is then used as a starting point to adjust calorie intake based on individual goals, whether it is weight loss, weight gain, or weight maintenance.